vianetz/default-payment-method-magento1/README.md

 Requirements
 ------------
-- PHP >= 7.4.0
+- PHP >= 8.1
 - Magento >= 1.9.3.0 or OpenMage 19.x/20.x

 Installation Instructions
 -------------------------
-For installation notes please see also [our FAQ](https://www.vianetz.com/en/faq/how-to-install-the-magento-extension.html).
+For installation notes please see also [my documentation](https://www.vianetz.com/en/install-magento-extension/).

 1. Do a backup of your Magento installation for safety reasons.
 2. Disable Magento compilation feature (if activated): System->Tools->Compiler